Confessions Part II

-"Confessions Part II" is a song by R&B singer Usher, produced by Jermaine Dupri for Usher's fourth album Confessions.
-Written by Usher, Dupri and Bryan-Michael Cox, the song is a confession of a man to his woman about his impregnated mistress.
+"Confessions Part II" is a song by American singer Usher from his fourth album Confessions.
+Written by Usher, Bryan-Michael Cox, and the song's producer Jermaine Dupri, its lyrics are about a man confessing to his woman about his impregnated mistress.
 This is a continuation of "Confessions Part I" which relates to a man's infidelity.
 Its personal content evoked rumors and early responses from the public even before its release, believing that Usher was asserting the truth; however, Dupri divulged that the story behind the album is about himself.

 "Confessions Part II" received mixed reviews from critics.
-The song was released as the third single from the album, following the success of "Burn".
-The single reached number one on the Billboard Hot 100 for two weeks, becoming the album's third consecutive number-one single.
-Internationally, the single had lesser success than the album's previous releases.
+It was released as the third single from the album, following the success of "Burn".
+The single reached number one on the US Billboard Hot 100 for two weeks, becoming the album's third consecutive number-one single in America.
+Elsewhere, "Confessions Part II" charted within the top 10 in Australia, Denmark, Ireland, Scotland, and the United Kingdom.